 At inference, HiRQA operates solely on a distorted image, without relying on any auxiliary inputs.
 As shown in Fig.~\ref{fig: inference pipeline}, Quality-aware features extracted by our pretrained backbone are pooled via an attention-based pooling layer into a 1024-dimensional embedding that encodes perceptual quality characteristics.
 It is then passed to a fully connected \textit{decision layer} to predict the final quality score $q$.

-\subsection{Implementation details}
+\subsection{Implementation Details}

-We implement HiRQA using PyTorch and train on $2$ NVIDIA A100 GPUs for only $3$ epochs.
+{We implement HiRQA using PyTorch and train on $2$ NVIDIA A100 GPUs for only $3$ epochs.
 The model is optimized with the AdamW optimizer, starting with a learning rate of $3 e^{-6}$ and a weight decay of $1 e^{-5}$.
-A Cosine Annealing Learning Rate Scheduler is used, which reduces the Learning rate to a minimum of $8e^{-7}$ over $7000$ iterations. \textit{HiRQA} uses ResNet-50 as its backbone, while the lightweight \textit{HiRQA-S} employs a ResNet-18 backbone for real-time inference.
+A Cosine Annealing Learning Rate Scheduler is used, which reduces the Learning rate to a minimum of $8e^{-7}$ over $7000$ iterations.
+Additionally, we set the threshold hyperparameters in the loss functions to $T_d=0.2$ and $T_q=0.05$, and keep them fixed across all experiments.}

 The training data comprises a diverse set of degraded images generated from the $140$\,K pristine images in the KADIS700k dataset.
 As per the image degradation model (see Sec.~\ref{sec:idm}), multiple degradations are applied sequentially, up to a maximum $L_{\text{dist}} = 7$ per image.
-Distortion intensities $d_i$ are sampled continuously by interpolating between discrete levels defined in KADID-10k.
-This sampling process incorporates a Gaussian offset with zero mean and standard deviation $\sigma_{\text{off}}^2 = 0.3$, for subtle variations in distortion severity.
-For each pristine image, we randomly apply multiple distortions $5$ times, generating $5$ distinct distorted samples per image.
-This results in approximately $700K$ distorted images used per epoch during training.
+Distortion intensities $d_i$ are sampled continuously by interpolating between discrete levels defined in Kadid10k.
+This sampling process incorporates a Gaussian offset with zero mean and standard deviation $\sigma_{\text{off}}^2 = 0.3$, for subtle variations in distortion severity. {For each pristine image, we generate five distinct distorted variants using the image degradation model, yielding approximately $700$\,K distorted images for training.}